Competitive applicants typically have:

 - For international students, English proficiency

 - Completion of Supplementary Data Survey.
-Link for the survey will be posted in the Admissions page.
+Link for the survey will be sent to the email attached to your application.

-No, the GRE Psychology Subject Test is not required.
+No, neither the GRE General nor Psychology Subject Tests are required.

-The Graduate School requires that students demonstrate a certain level of English language proficiency prior to an admission offer; see above.
+The program requires that students demonstrate a certain level of English language proficiency prior to an admission offer; see above.

 Interntional applicants should also be aware that, as with other clinical psychology PhD programs in the United States, they may be limited in applying to internship sites.
 Some internship sites may not accept international students due to federal funding.